Current Community Grants

 Komen awards $1.26 million in 2016 – $794,091* to local organizations and $465,270 to global research

 Over the past 23 years, the Komen Puget Sound Affiliate has invested more than $30 million in local nonprofit, tribal and government agencies that provide breast health and breast cancer services to medically underserved residents living in our 16-county service area.
-This year, Komen Puget Sound will award $794,091 in grants to 8 local organizations and agencies that will provide vital services to 8,000 underserved women.
+In 2016, Komen Puget Sound awarded $794,091 in grants to 8 local organizations and agencies that will provide vital services to 8,000 underserved women.

 2016-17 Local Grant Recipients